If the Earth was a single state, Istanbul would be its capital. – Napoléon Bonaparte.

 It survived through the centuries to become an enigmatic fusion of eras and cultures – a history’s playground where orthodox churches stand adorned with minarets, Ottoman palaces enclosed by Byzantine walls and highways run through ancient Roman aqueducts.
 This city has been capturing the imagination of travellers for thousands of years.

-The European side is further divided by the Golden Horn, that separates the Imperial stronghold with all its Byzantine and Ottoman palaces from what a friend of mine calls the Crusader part of the city – the lands that historically were given to foreign communities: the Genoese after the IV Crusade and the foreign embassies during the Ottoman rule.
+The European side is further divided by the Golden Horn, which separates the Imperial stronghold with all its Byzantine and Ottoman palaces from what a friend of mine calls the Crusader part of the city – the lands that historically were given to foreign communities: the Genoese after the IV Crusade and the foreign embassies during the Ottoman rule.

 I arrived at Istanbul’s Sabiha Gokcen airport on the day of the terrorist attack on Istiklal Caddesi.
 I knew that the city was on high-security alert due to the Kurdish celebrations of the Persian New Year, but the news still came as a shock.
-Five people dead, dozens injured.
+Five people were dead, dozens injured.
 What a way to celebrate.

 Despite my best efforts, I felt a fair degree of apprehension.
 But the locals refused to feel terrorized and while it felt quite hard-hearted, I tried to keep my mind fixed on the sights of the city instead, which in Istanbul is not a hard thing to do.

-The drive from the airport took me from Asia to Europe across the Bosphorus Bridge and then past the dreamy-white Dolmabahce Palace and the immediately recognizable Galata Tower, across Galata Bridge and onto the Kennedy Avenue.
+The drive from the airport took me from Asia to Europe across the Bosphorus Bridge and then past the dreamy-white Dolmabahce Palace and the immediately recognizable Galata Tower, across Galata Bridge and onto Kennedy Avenue.
 We drove along the broken line of the Byzantine Sea Walls, through an ancient gate and onto the cobbled streets of Sultanahmet – the heart of the old city.

 Istanbul is one of those rare cities, where the drive from the airport to the city centre is an epic scenic excursion.
 So even if you have a few hours layover in Istanbul, you can take this opportunity to see the highlights of the ancient city.

-The heart of the old city
+The Heart of the Old City

 Twenty minutes later I was standing in Sultanahmet Park gawking in amazement at the Blue Mosque and Hagia Sophia – two colossal giants gazing at each other across the park, one – a thousand years older than the other.
 The Blue Mosque, in particular, took my breath away.